droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > The wire disappears when the revenant relinquishes its intentions to violate Horngaard’s command, leaving no wound or other trace.
 Until such a point, the wires have immunity to all damage and cannot be removed by any means.

 > [!abstract]+ **The Lanterns**
 > A player who inspects the lanterns realizes that the lights are not flames, but blurred and writhing spectral figures wearing armor and horned helmets.
-A successful DC 13 Wisdom (Perception) check reveals the words of their whispers, repeated in a maddened refrain: “Free us," “Forgive us," and “Where is the light?"
+A successful DC 22 Perception check reveals the words of their whispers, repeated in a maddened refrain: “Free us," “Forgive us," and “Where is the light?"
 >
 > If asked, Godfrey can inform the players that the spirits belong to soldiers of Strahd’s army—the same soldiers who slew Argynvost and died in Argynvostholt’s bloodstained halls on the final day of the war.
 Commander Horngaard, Godfrey shares, ordered that their spirits be imprisoned to suffer here for all eternity, without hope of rest or reincarnation.
 >